HAZWOPER: The Basics

 - HAZWOPER 16-Hour for All Industries

-New course materials in 2022 include counterfeit respirators, heat stress, working around mobile equipment, stinging insects, and updating the Emergency Response and Disaster Recovery to include Post-Fire Scene Safety and Health.
+New course materials in 2023 include workplace bentilation during cold weather, safety issues for warehousing operations, resources for oil spill emergency response and recovery, and more information on additional workplace hazards.
 For those seeking refresher training appropriate for supervisor-level employees in the construction industry, please see our HAZWOPER 8-Hour Supervisor course.

 You’ll have one full year to complete your course, allowing you to work at your own pace as it fits into your schedule.
 After completing the course, we will issue you a certificate of completion.
 For more information on HAZWOPER training or which course you should take, contact ClickSafety today.